View all web browser and mobile devices available in our cloud-based test lab.

 3. Benefits and Drawbacks of the Flutter Framework

-Flutter is Google’s free and open-source UI framework for creating native mobile applications.
+Flutter is a free and open-source UI framework for creating native mobile applications from Google.
 Released in 2017, Flutter allows developers to build mobile applications with a single codebase and programming language.
 This capability makes building both iOS and Android apps simpler and faster.

 The Flutter framework consists of both a software development kit (SDK) and their widget-based UI library.
 This library consists of various reusable UI elements, such as sliders, buttons, and text inputs.

 Although Flutter is a newer cross-platform framework, more and more companies have chosen Flutter over frameworks such as Xamarin, Cordova, and React Native.

 Some of the top reasons why development teams choose Flutter include: